-It is the obligation of the Bidder to make his or her own investigations of sub-surface conditions prior to submitting his Bid.
-The record of bores, test excavations and other sub-surface investigations, if any, made for design purposes for the engineers are available in the Community Development Department.
-Such records are offered as information only and solely for the convenience of Bidders.
-The City does not warrant or guarantee that said borings, test excavations and other sub-surface investigations show the actual sub-surface conditions.
-The Contractor agrees that he or she will make no claims against Owner if in carrying out the Work he finds that the actual conditions encountered do not conform to those indicated by said borings, test excavations and other sub-surface investigations.
+It is the obligation of the Bidder to make his or her own investigations of sub-surface conditions prior to submitting a Bid.
+The record of boring, test excavations and other sub-surface investigations, if any, made for design purpose for the engineers may be available in the Community Development or Building departments.
+Such records are offered as informational only and solely for the convenience of Bidders.
+The Owner [or City] does not warrant or guarantee that said bores, test excavations and other sub-surface investigations show the actual sub-surface conditions.
+The Contractor agrees that he or she will make no claims against the Owner or City if in carrying out the Work he or she finds that the actual conditions encountered do not conform to those indicated by said borings, test excavations and other sub-surface investigations.

-Any estimates of quantities of work or materials shown on the plans or in the proposal, based on said borings, test excavations and other sub-surface investigations or otherwise, are in no way warranted to indicate the true quantities or distribution of quantities.
+Any estimates of work or materials shown on the plans or in the proposal, based on said bores, test excavations and other sub-surface investigations or otherwise, are in no way warranted to indicate the true quantities or distribution of quantities.